afrinconp/Q.M-Nuclear-Physics-Phase-shifts-from-R-matrix-theory/README.md

-# Q.M-Nuclear Physics Phase shifts of two nuclei using the R-matrix Theory
+# Q.M-Nuclear Physics: Collision Phase shifts of two nuclei using the R-matrix Theory

 ## The stationary Schrödinger equation